jowiik/cse134-hw4.2/README.md

 Features:

-- ✅ Minimal styling (make it your own)
+- ✅ Minimal styling (make it your own!)
 - ✅ 100/100 Lighthouse performance
 - ✅ SEO-friendly with canonical URLs and OpenGraph data
 - ✅ Sitemap support